-WOOF, are you looking to get a puppy?
-These days, people want puppies as young as possible so they can lengthen the bonding time.
-Such demand has paved the way for breeders and pet stores to charge ridiculous prices for puppies – the younger the puppy, the higher the price tag.
-As puppies get older, they lose their market value.
-Every single day that a puppy isn’t sold equates to a larger loss of profit.
-For breeders, selling puppies as young as possible is the goal.
+Every single day that a puppy isn’t sold equates to A LARGER LOSS OF PROFIT.
+Just take a moment to think about the breeding business (yes, it’s a huge business) and the costs in housing these puppies and keeping them healthy and alive.
+For breeders, selling puppies as young as possible is the ultimate goal.
+The faster they sell, the more money they make.
 However, as the potential dog pawrent, you should NEVER consider getting a puppy before 8 weeks unless you’re adopting from a shelter or legitimate rescue organization or have somehow found young feral puppies on the street.

-When it comes to breeding dogs either for “fun” or for sale, one thing is for sure – with hundreds of millions of stray, abandoned, neglected, abused, and euthanized dogs, this world just doesn’t need another dog.
-Even if you have a home for all the puppies that you’ve deliberately bred, you are still contributing to the dog homelessness issue and potentially taking the home away from a homeless dog in dire need.
-If a breeder advertises puppies before 8 weeks for sale, please walk away and do NOT consider it.
-Separating puppies from their mother before the 8-week minimum can be truly detrimental with irreversible consequences.
+FIRST THINGS FIRST: When it comes to breeding dogs whether for “fun” or for sale, one thing is for sure – with hundreds of millions of stray, abandoned, neglected, abused, and euthanized dogs, this world just doesn’t need another dog.
+Even if you have a home for all the puppies you’ve deliberately brought to this world, you are still contributing to the dog homelessness issue and potentially taking the home away from a homeless dog in dire need.
+If you feel that rescuing or adopting would never be an option for you, buying a dog still inevitably supports (and promotes) the for-profit breeding industry, which subsequently contributes to more unwanted lives.

 8 Reasons Why You Should NEVER Get a Puppy before 8 weeks:

-*again, the only exception is if you’re rescuing!
+*Again, the only exception is if you’re rescuing!

 #1 They are NOT fully weaned

-The recommended time frame for getting a puppy is when they’re 8 to 12 weeks old, and no less than 8 weeks.
-The reason is simple – it takes a full 8 weeks for puppies to be completely weaned.
-The “weaning” process occurs when puppies switch from their mother’s milk to solid food (e.g. kibble/dog food), which typically begins at the 3rd to 4th week and takes at least several weeks to complete.
 Even if the mom starts growling at them towards the end (a sign that she’s setting boundaries, which is a normal part of the weaning process), the puppies still need to stay close to her for 8 weeks to transition successfully.
 Puppies must become fully accustomed to taking solid food without nursing for some time (e.g. at least 5 days) for the weaning process to be considered accomplished.
-Any breeder who’s willing to sell you a puppy earlier (even at 5, 6, or 7 weeks) is simply NOT a responsible breeder and has no regard for a dog’s well-being.
+Any breeder willing to sell you a puppy earlier (even at 5, 6, or even 7 weeks) is simply NOT a responsible breeder and has no regard for a dog’s well-being.
+Breeders who truly care for their dogs will NOT allow a puppy to leave his mother and littermates prematurely.

 #2 They are NOT properly socialized

 During the first 8 weeks, puppies learn about social ranking, order, and rules from interacting with their littermates.
 Those who get more milk from their mom establish dominance while the ones who get less become more submissive.
 One of the most important lessons that they learn from their mother and littermates is that biting is not welcome – simply based on the reaction they get from their mother or littermates for biting too hard.
 Learning social hierarchy and rules is especially crucial during the last two weeks of the weaning process (weeks 6 to 8) through social interaction with littermates.
-Studies have shown that puppies who are removed from their mom and littermates too early tend to be more fearful, shy, and anxious when they become adults.
-Puppies who are removed from the litter too early tend to have a more difficult time coping in their new homes.
-Yet it only becomes more stressful when they are transferred to a pet store where the social interaction is even more limited.
+As they continue to stay with their littermates, they learn how to act and play.

 18 Reasons Why You Should NOT Get a Dog